vilmibm/nodeunit-b/README.md

               test_foo: function(test, w, $, _) { ... }

   * Be careful of masking, say, a nodejs underscore running in your tests with a window.\_ running in your front-end code.
- * requires
+ * injects
-  * equivalent to a call to `b.require`. unions with existing, test file level requires
+  * equivalent to a call to `b.inject`. unions with existing, test file level requires

-These options will be stripped from the test object that nodeunit is provided.

-**setRequireRoot**

-        b.setRequireRoot('../');
+ * syntaxCheck
+  * verifies existence and syntactical correctness of all injected files.

+**setInjectRoot**

+        b.setInjectRoot('../');

-Set the location to which front-end requires will be relative.
+Set the location to which front-end injects will be relative.
 For example, if your test resides in:

         /home/nate/src/proj/static/js/myLib/tests/test.js